 🌆 What are the best places to stay in Auckland near Sky Tower?

 💰How much does it cost to stay in a hotel in Auckland?

-The overall prices of the hotels in Auckland, New Zealand are medium, the luxury hotels have an average price of $280, the mid-range ones $180, and the budget hotels $90.
+The luxury hotels in Auckland have an average price of US$220, the mid-range ones US$140, and the budget hotels US$80 per night.

-- Adina Apartment Britomart – A modern hotel that has a bar
+- Adina Apartment Britomart – A modern aparthotel with a bar, fitness center, and family rooms

 Have an amazing holiday,